Treefrog/Handbook/Manual/purchasing.md

 > Buy the best you can get within reason, and expect it to last longer.

-There needs to be a strategy to how we buy everything.
+There is a strategy to how we buy everything.
 Not everything will fit into these rules but this gives you a rationale as to **why** we buy like this.

 We buy the best quality products in the marketplace, before the cost curve breaks up into "unnecessarily expensive", because: